alissa-huskey/python-class/docs/reference/glossary.md

   they cannot be used as an identifier.
 Some examples of keywords in Python are `for`, `if`, and `def`.

+Logical Operator
+  An operator that considers both left-hand value and right-hand value then evalutes to either True or False.

 Module
   A file containing of reusable code that can be imported into other programs.